 Moore’s “Bond for the ’70s” differentiates himself further by incorporating belts into his outfits, which was virtually unheard of during the Connery-Lazenby era as both men wore trousers with “Daks top” side adjusters exclusively.
 Moore bridges the transition by wearing some suits with button-tab side adjusters in Live and Let Die while sporting belts with his more casual looks, from his basketweave sport coat in New Orleans to this all-black “assault gear”.
 By The Man with the Golden Gun, Bond would become a full-time belt wearer with both suits and casualwear.

 In this case, Bond’s wide black textured leather belt is both stylish and practical; heavy action means more stress on the trousers, and a large shoulder holster like the one he’s sporting for his .44 Magnum (more on that later) needs to be fastened to a belt to stabilize it and keep it from flopping around.
-Like his other belts – most notably the one worn with his beige trousers and black silk shirt when he lands in New Orleans – this one has a large squared brass single-claw buckle.
+Like his other belts – most notably the one worn with his beige trousers and black silk shirt when he lands in New Orleans – this one has a large squared brass single-prong buckle.